-The best Bluetooth headsets for hands-free calling
+Make hands-free calls with these Bluetooth headsets

 Bottom line

 As you can see, the Bluetooth headset market is chock-full of some pretty great options.
-We think you'll be happy with any of the picks on this list, but among everything else, we consider the Plantronics Voyager Legend to be the best overall choice.
+We think you'll be happy with any of the picks on this list, especially now that you might be working from home at least some of the time.
+But among everything else, we consider the Plantronics Voyager Legend to be the best overall choice.

-The Voyager Legends strikes a great balance of offering a high-end headset experience without costing too much money, with some of the highlights being a superb design, top-notch sound quality + noise-cancelation, and Plantronics' Smart Sensor Technology.
+The Voyager Legends strikes a great balance of offering a high-end headset experience without costing too much money.
+Some highlights are a superb design, top-notch sound quality, noise-cancelation, and Plantronics' Smart Sensor Technology.

-Battery life is on the weaker side of things, but with fast charging speeds, this pain point is remedied a bit.
+Battery life is on the weaker side of things, but this pain point is remedied a bit with fast charging speeds.

 Credits — The team that worked on this guide

-Joe Maring Joe is Android Central's News Editor.
-He loves talking about all things tech, but smart wearables are what get him really excited (just ask the drawer of smartwatches in his office).
+Joe Maring Joe loves talking about all things tech, but smart wearables are what get him really excited (just ask the drawer of smartwatches in his office).
 He also likes coffee and goes to Starbucks far too often.
 Have a tip?
-Send an email to joe.maring@mobilenations.com or hit him up on Twitter @JoeMaring1
+Hit him up on Twitter @JoeMaring1

 We may earn a commission for purchases using our links.
 Learn more.